xar-network/xar-network/docs/delegator-guide-cli.md

 **Only use Ledger devices that you bought factory new or trust fully**
 :::

 When you initialize your ledger, a 24-word mnemonic is generated and stored in the device.
-This mnemonic is compatible with Cosmos and Cosmos accounts can be derived from it.
+This mnemonic is compatible with  and  accounts can be derived from it.
 Therefore, all you have to do is make your ledger compatible with `xarcli`.
 To do so, you need to go through the following steps:

 1. Download the Ledger Live app [here](https://www.ledger.com/pages/ledger-live).
 2. Connect your ledger via USB and update to the latest firmware
-3. Go to the ledger live app store, and download the "Cosmos" application (this can take a while). **Note: You may have to enable `Dev Mode` in the `Settings` of Ledger Live to be able to download the "Cosmos" application**.
+3. Go to the ledger live app store, and download the "" application (this can take a while). **Note: You may have to enable `Dev Mode` in the `Settings` of Ledger Live to be able to download the "" application**.
-4. Navigate to the Cosmos app on your ledger device
+4. Navigate to the  app on your ledger device

 Then, to create an account, use the following command: